bweatherson/demons/latest-export.md

 1. The ideal is X.
 2. So, Chooser should be as much like X as they can be.

 We know that isn't right for reasons set out by @LipseyLancaster1956.
 If one can't be like the ideal, it is often best to do other things that the ideal chooser would not do to offset these failings.
 Here's one simple example.
-The ideal chooser, in decision theory, can do all reasoning instantaneously.
+The ideal chooser, in decision theory, can do all the reasoning that is needed for a problem instantaneously.
 So it's a bad idea for them to stop and have a think about it before making a big decision.
 Since they have thought all the thoughts that are needed, that would just be a waste of time.
 But it's often a very good idea for Chooser to stop and have a think about it before making a big decision.
 Not doing that, in order to be more like the ideal, is a mistake.

 The following argument isn't as bad, but it isn't right either.